What is SWIFT?

 - SWIFT has been renamed BIC which stands for Bank Identifier Code, however most banks still refer to SWIFT codes, SWIFT numbers or SWIFT addresses.

-Please note SWIFT codes does not contain a check sum for automatic validation unlike the modern IBAN.
+Please note: SWIFT codes do not contain a checksum for automatic validation, unlike the modern IBAN.